If you want to create a custom app and want to know how to make money out of it,

 To make things easier, Amazon even takes care of the payments and delivery of items.

-Now, have a look at these pros and cons that will help you in deciding whether to select this monetization model for your free app idea.
+Now, have a look at these pros and cons that will help you in deciding whether to select this monetization model to get your free application idea.

 - The endless aisle where shoppers never have to leave empty-handed

-In-app purchases are directly made from within the free mobile apps and are usually quite a simple process.
+How does free apps make money?
+One of the best app monetization strategies is in-app purchases.
+It is directly made within the free mobile apps and are usually quite a simple process.
 They’re typically used to access special contents or features such as powerups, restrictive levels, or additional features.

-In simple words, in-app purchases provide an ability to sell a variety of virtual items directly from the app.
-The best free game apps like Clash of Clans, Angry Birds, have enhanced their user experience by providing users with in-app purchases.
+In simple words, the in-app purchases model provides the ability to sell a variety of virtual items directly from the app.
+The best free game apps like Clash of Clans, and Angry Birds, have enhanced their user experience by providing users with in-app purchases.